senekor/rust-workshop/final_project/src/file_system.md

 ## Retrieving paekli

-Retrieving peakli should be easy:
+Retrieving paekli should be easy:
 - Read the same file where the paekli is stored.
 - Handle the case when there's no paekli.
-- Delete any retieved paekli so they don't get delivered twice.
+- Delete any retrieved paekli so they don't get delivered twice.

 ## Error handling